Geniusmmc/eden/docs/Development.md

 [cmake, core] Unbreak FreeBSD Building Process
 ```

-The level of namespacing is generally left to the committer's choice, but we never recommend going more than two levels *except* in `hle`, in which case you may go as many as four levels depending on the specificity of your changes.
-Ocassionally up to two namespaces may be provided for more clarity.
-Developers are permitted to change namespaces at will.
-Commits within PRs are not required to be namespaced, but it is highly recommended.
+- The level of namespacing is generally left to the committer's choice.
+- However, we never recommend going more than two levels *except* in `hle`, in which case you may go as many as four levels depending on the specificity of your changes.
+- Ocassionally, up to two namespaces may be provided for more clarity.
+  * Changes that affect the entire project (sans CMake changes) should be namespaced as `meta`.
+- Maintainers are permitted to change namespaces at will.
+- Commits within PRs are not required to be namespaced, but it is highly recommended.

 # IDE setup